 The Board of Directors of the Bank hereby declares and confirms the followingstatements in terms of Section 134(3)(c) of the Companies Act 2013:

-a.
-That in the preparation of the annual accounts for the year ended 31stMarch 2016 the applicable accounting standards had been followed along with properexplanation relating to material departures.
+a) That in the preparation of the annual accounts for the financial year ended 31March 2021 the applicable accounting standards had been followed along with properexplanation relating to material departures.

-b.
-That such accounting policies as mentioned in Note 18 of the Notes to accounts ofthe Financial Statements have been selected and applied consistently andjudgments and estimates have been made that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Bank as at 31st March 2016 and of theprofit of the Bank for the year ended on that date.
+b) That such accounting policies have been selected and applied consistently andjudgments and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Bank as at 31 March 2021 and of theprofit of the Bank for the year ended on that date.